-An owner-builder is someone who takes on most of the responsibility for domestic building work carried out on their land.
+An owner-builder is someone who takes responsibility for domestic building work carried out on their own land.

-As an owner-builder you would need to obtain building permits, supervise or undertake the building work, and ensure the work meets building regulations and standards.
+An owner-builder is responsible for obtaining building permits, supervising or undertaking the building work, and ensuring the work meets building regulations and standards.

-In Victoria, an owner-builder can only build or renovate one house every three years, and must intend to live in the house once completed.
+In Victoria, an owner-builder can only build or renovate one house every five years and must intend to live in the house once completed.

-Even if you have signed as an owner-builder on the building permit:
+Remember - even if you have signed as an owner-builder on the application form for a building permit:

 - warranties still apply.